Published: 10 February 2022

-The Programme Grants for Applied Research (PGfAR) and Programme Development Grant (PDG) (for applications to develop a research programme) programmes are inviting ambitious, diverse proposals from eligible individuals and research teams for collaborative research projects to address priorities for understanding, preventing and managing multiple long-term conditions (MLTC).
+The Programme Grants for Applied Research (PGfAR) and Programme Development Grant (PDG) (Stream A) programmes are inviting ambitious, diverse proposals from eligible individuals and research teams for collaborative research projects to address priorities for understanding, preventing and managing multiple long-term conditions (MLTC).
 Applications are welcomed that include populations with a high disease burden and those that have been historically under-served by NIHR research activity, and proposals that address equality, diversity and inclusion.

 - This supports PGfAR's and the National Institute for Health and Care Excellence's (NICE) shared willingness to see more high-quality non-trial based evidence incorporated into national guidelines.
 It also builds on PGfAR’s strategy to support research programmes using diverse methods, as well as driving innovation in approaches to patient and public involvement (PPIE).
 See our Programme Director's blog for examples of proposals funded under the recent call for diverse proposals.